Musa-Qureshi-01/Musa-Qureshi_Portfolio/README.md

 *Check it out here:* [musa-qureshi-portfolio.vercel.app](https://musa-qureshi-portfolio.vercel.app/)

 ## 📁 About This Project
-This is a fully responsive, modern portfolio built using:
+This is a fully responsive, modern portfolio built using :

 - HTML5, CSS3, JavaScript
 - Tailwind CSS